vngarg/Let-s-Meet/README.md

 - [ ] Duplicacy check in Login & Register.
 - [ ] password encryption
 - [ ] change base url while deploying
+- [ ] Login & Signup pages m ek uuid pass kar d so that you can use that during redirection to the zoom page.
+Pass this uuid from any of the JS file like routes.js